tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 One interesting problem here is that very small programs can be valid.
 For instance `0;` is a valid program.
 For that matter, any number should be a valid program in C (in our little 10 character program, we can generate $10^9$ programs based only on numbers: 9 numbers from 0-9 and a semi-colon (;) to terminate, considering all programs are wrapped within the obligatory `void main() { code here }`).
 This means we can basically generate many programs that basically do nothing other than creating giant numbers.
 Furthermore, there's also a ton of programs that will do arithmetic but never print out anything.
 Or print a ton of garbage/random.
 Maybe it is something we want...
 But often it's not (and is generally stripped by compilers during optimization).

 It's also important to notice that a certain space of the program tree will represent equivalent code, just using different variable names.
-The same can be said about variable definition being permutated without any effect, or calculation order being permutated without having any effect. **What kind of analysis can be done in order to reduce/discover isomorphic programs?**
+The same can be said about variable definition being permutated without any effect, or calculation order being permutated without having any effect.

 From this little analysis, we can deduce a few *rules*:
 * A program should *produce* something, in other word generate some sort of output (doing arithmetic without returning anything amounts to running NOPs).
 This can be rephrased by saying that any program that is completely composed of dead code should not be considered valuable.
 * If it does not produce an output, then it should alter its input.
 In doing so, the altered input IS the output of the program.
-In object-oriented languages, this is often what will happen.
+In object-oriented languages, this is often what will happen (objects being altered internally).

 # Improving the naive program generator
 What we can do to greatly reduce the search space is to teach the program generator a little bit:
 * Give it a grammar of the language it is using.
-There is no point in generating code that "should" not compile (it can be useful if what you're doing is verifying that the grammar is properly implemented).
+There is no point in generating code that will not compile (it can be useful if what you're doing is verifying that the grammar is properly implemented).
 * Promote function reuse.
 Once some functionality has been programmed, there's no point in writing that bit of code again.
 This means that we can remove/ignore all of the nodes in the program tree that have this string place somewhere else or is there more than once.
-* TODO
+* ...

 # Reducing the search scope
 In an attempt to reduce the volume of valid, but isomorphic programs, we will spend a bit of time studying what make different programs (or functions) isomorphic (different at the high level language but the same from a low level perspective).

 We'll assume we're using a high level language with typing.